weamhanosh/digital-project/README.md

 # digital-project

-Web application for running words tagger.
+Web application for running words tagger (in Hebrew).

 Before running the application make sure MongoDB is installed.